Alex-Hanzh/ReTransformer/README.md

 # ReTransformer
-reproduct the experiment of "attention is all you need"
+redo the experiment of "attention is all you need"